-That her resolution might not have time to relax, she went out immediately, and opening the door of the counting-house, said, good naturedly, aff should like of all things," said he, gathering up the music-books, and proceeding briskly to the parlour.
+That her resolution might not have time to relax, she went out immediately, and opening the door of the counting-house, said goodnaturedly, st

 "Mr. Robinson, you keep it all to yourself; why don't you come and play to us sometimes?"